From the Aeolus 13 Umbra YouTube Channel.

 As soon as one hears the smooth jazz opening theme music and sees the flashing lights of the Playboy building located at Sunset and Alta Loma, which also sported a Playboy Club, it’s hard not to feel a lot cooler and suave than one actually is in real life.

 Few people and publications have so embodied the zeitgeist of its times like Hugh Hefner and Playboy magazine.
 To be sure, Playboy didn’t invent pornography.
 In fact, during its reign as the leading publication of nude female photography, it was generally regarded as the tamest of such magazines.
 Instead, Playboy’s influence is rather as a men’s lifestyle magazine.
-Building upon the traditional American rugged individualist, Playboy promoted a literate, worldly man, informed on contemporary art, fashion, film, literature, politics, sports, and, of course, sex.
-The old joke about Playboy, “I only read it for the articles,” contains a grain of truth in that the articles actually were worth reading.
+Building upon the traditional American rugged individualist, Playboy promoted a literate, worldly man, informed on contemporary art, fashion, film, literature, music, politics, sports, and, of course, sex.
+The old joke about Playboy, “I only read it for the articles,” has a grain of truth in that the articles actually were worth reading.
 As a young teen, I found myself unaccountably detracted by the articles, interviews, and jokes — honestly!

 As noted in the expansive retro entertainment website TV Party, the set for Playboy After Dark was constructed at a cost of $35,000 (approximately, $244,278 in 2019) and Hefner had no problem attracting top stars and models to populate his parties.
 While the exposure succeeded in showing Hefner had more to him than just a purveyor of pornography, the show was still a difficult sell in the more conservative Midwest and Deep South where the Playboy name made widespread national syndication of the series somewhat challenging.
 In fact, it was so problematic that at least in one city, Charlotte, NC, the show was listed under the title “Hugh Hefner.”